marikgoldstein/marikgoldstein.github.io/index.markdown

-I am a PhD candidate at NYU Courant Institute of Mathematical Sciences, [CILVR group](https://wp.nyu.edu/cilvr/), advised by [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Thomas Wies](https://cs.nyu.edu/wies/).
-I work on causal inference, deep generative models, and machine learning for health.
+I am a PhD candidate at NYU Courant Institute of Mathematical Sciences, [CILVR group](https://wp.nyu.edu/cilvr/), advised by [Rajesh Ranganath](https://cims.nyu.edu/~rajeshr/) and [Thomas Wies](https://cs.nyu.edu/wies/), and a student researcher at Google DeepMind.
+I work on causal inference, deep generative models, and machine learning for health and science.
 I'm also a part of the [STAT research group](https://cds.nyu.edu/stat/) at the NYU Center for Data Science.

 In fall 2024, I will start looking for postdoc positions + jobs for summer/fall 2025.
 Feel free to reach out about this!